Creamy Pina Colada Pineapple Popsicles

 Storage Instructions

-Once frozen, store the popsicles in an airtight, freezer-safe container to prevent freezer burn.
+Once frozen, store the pina colada popsicles in an airtight, freezer-safe container to prevent freezer burn.
 If you are using these pineapple popsicle molds, you can keep them stored in these molds until ready to serve.

 Tips For Success